mforv/Yalls/README.md

 # Yalls
-Simple example of genetic algorithm
+It is a simple visual example of genetic algorithm written in C#.